Amazon Buys a Big Stake in A.I. Start-Up Anthropic

 The Quest for A.I.
 Supremacy

 Amazon competes fiercely with tech giants like Microsoft and Google, which have invested billions of dollars into AI research.
-Anthropic, hailed as one of the most promising A.I. start-ups, is set to benefit from Amazon’s extensive resources, including data centres, cloud-computing infrastructure, and cutting-edge A.I. chips.
+Anthropic, hailed as one of the most promising A.I. start-ups, is set to benefit from Amazon’s extensive resources, including data centers, cloud-computing infrastructure, and cutting-edge A.I. chips.

 This strategic partnership underscores the industry-wide scramble to lead the way in AI, a technology with the potential to revolutionize how people work and live.
 Tech giants are joining forces with emerging A.I. start-ups, offering them both computational power and financial backing to drive the development of new A.I. models and applications.